MileHacker Logo

 • Return or onward ticket:

 Proof of your intent to leave the Schengen Region within the permitted timeframe is often required.
-It's possible for this to be a confirmed flight, train, or bus ticket.
+This can be a confirmed flight, train, or bus ticket.

 • Proof of sufficient funds: